Unofficial Historical Website for the Palace Hotel, San Francisco.

 After visiting the Palace in 2022, I learned that the hotel has a few items in its archives from the time of the earthquake - a bottle of 1906 champagne saved from the hotel, a spoon that was found in the fire, and original pieces of broken glass windows from the 1875 building.
 As time goes by, I have noticed pieces slowly creep into the market and I add them to the collection when I can.

 So many items I find online are engraved with the name Palace Hotel, and listed as coming from the San Francisco hotel, but there are numerous Palace Hotels around the world.
 One such pattern has a crown on the front with Palace Hotel on the back.
 These come from the (Helmsley) Lotte New York Palace Hotel.
 Another silver teapot I've seen had an elaborate PH engraved on the front, but had "Palace Hotels" underneath, referring to those in France.
-Silver with "Property of the Palace Hotel Company" isn't necessarily from the Palace Hotel (unless marked as such), but it could also have been used in the Fairmont Hotel in the 1910s since the company owned both hotels.
+There were also several other Palace Hotels in California during this time.
+Silver with "Property of the Palace Hotel Company" isn't necessarily from the Palace Hotel (unless marked as such), but it could also have been used in the Fairmont Hotel in the from 1909-1925 since the company owned both hotels.
+The St. Francis was also operated by them.

 Bronze Gorham Co. matchbox holder / ashtray with the PH logo on both sides used in the 1930s.
 The same one can be seen in the image dated December, 1938.
 It is on the desk of Will P. Taylor when he became the new manager of the Palace with secretary Muriel Harmon.